eddietejeda/eddietejeda.com/index.md

 layout: page
 ---

-I enjoy building high-functioning engineering and management teams.
+I enjoy building large-scale data systems and high-functioning engineering and management teams.
+I have experience the public and private sectors.

 Are you interested in meeting me? <a href="https://tidycal.com/eddie.tejeda/30-minute-meeting">Schedule time here.</a>